vijaysmetgud/Dev-Ops-Trainings-Ajay/VSCode_Extension_Details.md

 * ### Needs add all this below extension when ur working on

 1. vscode-yaml-validation - Ansible
-2. kubernetes support - kubernetes
-3. yaml extension - for all the yaml file
+3. yaml extension - for all the yaml file includes(k8s,ansible and CI/CD)
 4. code spell checker - to check the spelling
 5. aws tool kit  - to work aws
 6. cloudformation - for aws cloudformation